medic/cht-core/scripts/deploy/README.md

 This guide walks you through the process of deploying the Community Health Toolkit (CHT) Core application on a Kubernetes cluster.
 The deployment process utilizes a set of scripts and Helm charts for a simplified deployment experience.

+The helm charts can be seen in the [medic/helm-charts](https://github.com/medic/helm-charts) repository.

 The primary script, `cht-deploy`, automatically installs the required Python packages and initiates the deployment of CHT Core on your Kubernetes cluster.

 ## Prerequisites